Student Handbook

 The Residence Hall Contract is a legal and binding document for services rendered or reserved.
 The Department of Residence Life realizes, however, that circumstances may change once students move into the residence halls, and for this reason, the following guidelines will govern a Contract Release request:

-2. Financial: The resident’s financial situation has undergone an involuntary change, which was beyond his or her control when the Residence Hall Contract was first signed.
+- Financial: The resident’s financial situation has undergone an involuntary change, which was beyond their control when the Residence Hall Contract was first signed.
 A Student Financial Profile must be supplied by the Financial Aid Office for all financially related requests for a release or documented financial records indicating an involuntary change.

 In all cases, a letter from the resident and a parent must accompany all requests for a contract release.
 This letter must state, in detail, all circumstances surrounding the release request.